 I feel it is my duty to call attention to the most famous reindeer of all, Rudolph the Red Nose Reindeer.
 Rudolph is the subject of a song I heard this morning and know by heart, since I learned it approximately 5,000 years ago.

-Like most people, I don’t listen to Christmas songs except at Christmas, and then only because the radio transforms into a blithering, dithering idiot appliance, which spouts the same songs 250,398 and 1/2 times over a two month period.
+Like most people, I don’t listen to Christmas songs except at Christmas, and then only because the radio spouts the same songs 250,398 and 1/2 times over a two month period.

-These are Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner, and Blitzen.
+The Other Reindeer are named Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner, and Blitzen.
 Some of these names may appear at first to be innocuous, but consider Vixen.
-A vixen, despite some men using it in an affectionate and rueful way to describe a woman they lust after, means ‘a spiteful and mean female’.
+A vixen, despite some men using it in an affectionate and rueful way to describe a woman they lust after, means “a spiteful and mean female.”

 The name Rudolph is a dead giveaway to Santa’s true proclivities and tendencies towards Communism.

-I’ll bet he is not capitalistic at all, as many Black Friday consumers and big box retailers might imagine.
-I’m surprised he would bother coming here and taking a chance of getting stuck in anyone’s chimney.
+I’ll bet he is not a capitalist at all, as many Black Friday consumers and big box retailers would have us believe.
+I’m surprised he would bother coming here and take a chance of getting stuck in a chimney.
 By and large, we are a democratic society, which Russia is supposed to be now, but I think we know better.
 Their leader was Putin office and never left.

 Santa is either being very magnanimous with his gift-giving to Americans, or else he is planting surveillance devices in our homes.

 On Christmas morning, I advise you to check for strange cockroaches with electronic boxes strapped to their backs, or moths inordinately interested in your gasps of glee and what you’re putting into your hot chocolate when you think no one is looking.